Doomlazer/SCI-Debug-Resources/README.md

 ##

-This repo was compiled and researched using the following resources:
+Compiled and researched using the following resources:

 ### SCIWIKI